+You are responsible for checking with your insurance plan to confirm that telehealth is covered and we have put together a list of questions you can ask when you call them.
 If your plan does not cover telehealth, you will be billed the contracted rate for your insurance and your card-on-file will be charged.

 Are there risks associated with telehealth?

 Like any health service, there are of course risks and benefits.
 These are outlined in more detail on our Consent form.
 The biggest risk is around confidentiality.
 When you come to the office, you come to a private, confidential location for therapy.
 When receiving therapy remotely, you have greater responsibility for ensuring your privacy.
 There is also the chance that technology doesn’t cooperate and your appointment gets interrupted as a result.
-We encourage you to read the Consent carefully and ask any questions you might have.
+We encourage you to read the Consent for Tele-Mental Health carefully and ask any questions you might have.